Bolji život: Reruns and ratings

 The show has been rerun on RTS multiple times after its original run ended in 1991.
-In 2007 it was re-run once again on RTS1.
+In 2007 it was re-run once again on RTS 1.
 The show is sometimes re-run in other parts of the former Yugoslavia as well.

 The show's reruns brought in huge ratings for RTS during its dark days of the 1990s.
 In February 2007, the series' rerun was the third most-watched show on Serbian television with 23.3% of the public tuning in to watch the repeats of the show.

 Numerous reruns of the show led to a resurgence of popularity for some of its protagonists.
 In fall 2011, twenty years after Bolji život stopped airing, the recognizability of Marko Nikolić and Svetlana Bojković, the actors who portrayed the main Popadić couple, was still such that the Agrokor-owned supermarket chain Idea hired them for a Serbian-market television commercial, which they did in character as Giga Moravac and Ema and partly shot in the original apartment where the series was taped.
 In December 2011, the two appeared as guests for an entire episode of Veče sa Ivanom Ivanovićem, the most-watched television talk show in Serbia, where they mostly discussed Bolji život.
 The television commercial proved popular so they did another one, again in character, in February 2012.

 Croatian television network Doma TV bought the entire run of Bolji život (82 episodes) in fall 2012.
 On 5 November 2012, it started rerunning it to record ratings in the country despite airing in the same time slot opposite Turkish first-run soap opera Muhteşem Yüzyıl about Suleyman the Magnificent on the rival RTL Televizija.

 On 16 January 2013, twenty-six years after the series' original run, RTS began the ninth rerun cycle of Bolji život.

 It was also aired in Bosnia and Herzegovina often since 2015 via state-owned TV network FTV.